AIPAC: American Israel Education Foundation

 The American Israel Education Foundation is a sister organization of AIPAC, that handles educational work, rather than lobbying.
 It is a 501(c)(3) non-profit educational organization that conducts educational programs, including educational trips to Israel for members of the U.S. Congress and other American politicians.

 AIEF trips for members of Congress occur every two years, becoming "the top spender on congressional travel" in those years.
 In August 2019, the foundation sponsored week-long trips with 72 members of Congress: 41 Democrats and 31 Republicans.
-They traveled to Israel and the West Bank and visited with Israeli Prime Minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas.
+They traveled to Israel and the West Bank and visited with Israeli prime minister Benjamin Netanyahu and Palestinian Authority President Mahmoud Abbas.
 Other educational activities include regular seminars for congressional staff.

 Critics alleges that these trips are propaganda rather than education and do not tell the Palestinian "side of the story," and that they violate ethics rules prohibiting lobbying groups from gifting personal travel to congresspersons.
+In 2025, former Representative Matt Gaetz spoke about a “downward pressure” on congress members to participate, particularly for members of the Foreign Affairs, Armed Services, or Intelligence committees.